What’s the strategy?

 Data for institutional investors

 Brenda is the lead portfolio manager of the London Capital U.S. mid-cap equity portfolio and co-manages the London Capital U.S. equity mandate.
-She’s also a member of the GLC Asset Mix Committee.
-Brenda joined GLC’s GWLIM equity team in 1998 and in 2017 joined the London Capital equity team with a continued focus on U.S. equities.
+She’s also a member of the GLC Global Multi-Asset Strategy team, which oversees all of GLC’s balanced, target-date and target-risk asset allocation fund solutions.
+Brenda has held positions of increasing responsibility with a continued focus on U.S. equities since first joining GLC’s predecessor asset management company in 1998.

 Brenda is a CFA charterholder and earned an Honours Bachelor of Commerce degree from the University of Manitoba.
 She also holds a Chartered Market Technician designation.